wallento/verilator-contributing-draft/CONTRIBUTING.md

 * If you have not contributed previously, your patch must include adding your name to docs/CONTRIBUTIORS.
 This certifies your contributions are open source, under the [Developer Certificate of Origin](https://developercertificate.org/).

+* Most important is we get your patch.
+If you'd like to clean up indentation and related issues ahead of our feedback, that is apprciated.
+Please see the coding conventions in <<fixme-internals.md>>.

 #### **Do you have questions?**

 * Please see the [Verilator FAQ](https://www.veripool.org/projects/verilator/wiki/Faq).